vikakleyko/todo-list/README.md

 # Description

-To To list built with ReactJS
+To do list built with ReactJS

 # API